 ❤️ Why this recipe works

-- This is an easy recipe that takes very little time to make.
+- Quick to make.
+This is an easy recipe that takes very little time to make.
 You'll have pickled beans on hand for the next time you want a Bloody Mary or a Caesar cocktail!
 These make a crisp and tangy stir stick for savoury cocktails, and a tasty addition to a charcuterie board.

 - Crisp and crunchy green bean pickles!
 You can vary the seasonings by adding more or less garlic or different herbs.
 You'll find more suggestions for adapting this recipe below.

-🛒 Ingredients
+🛒 Ingredients for pickled green beans

 Here's what you'll need to make these no-cook refrigerator pickled beans.